-35. Fixed/Floating Rate Notes may be converted at the discretion of the Issuer.
+36. Fixed/Floating Rate Notes may be converted at the discretion of the Issuer.

 Fixed/Floating Rate Notes may bear interest at a rate that the Issuer may elect to convert from a fixed rate to a floating rate, or from a floating rate to a fixed rate.
 The Issuer's ability to convert the interest rate will affect the secondary market and the market value of the Notes since the Issuer may be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
 If the Issuer converts from a fixed rate to a floating rate, the spread on the Fixed/Floating Rate Notes may be less favorable than then prevailing spreads on comparable Floating Rate Notes tied to the same reference rate.
 In addition, the new floating rate at any time may be lower than the rates on other Notes.
-If the Issuer converts from a fixed rate so not its Notes.
+If the Issuer converts from a floating rate to a fixed rate, the fixed rate may be lower than then prevailing rates on its Notes.

-36. A reset of the interest rate could affect the market value of an investment in the Notes.
+37. A reset of the interest rate could affect the market value of an investment in the Notes.